mconnor/nextjs-solosec/README.md

 ## multi-page pharma site

+Note: if the next.js dev server is not quitting, do this

+lsof -i:3000

+and then

+kill -9 [PID]

 This example shows the most basic idea behind Next.
 We have 2 pages: `pages/index.js` and `pages/about.js`.
 The former responds to `/` requests and the latter to `/about`.
 Using `next/link` you can add hyperlinks between them with universal routing capabilities.
 The `day` directory shows that you can have subdirectories.

 ## Deploy your own